-i.
-The definition of where MSU cabling starts and ends is primarily semantic, as it exists to ensure cabling is recognised as being part of the MSU so that it undergoes appropriate environmental testing; in practice the OBM System functional performance will be assessed with all cabling and connections installed in accordance with the Applicant's instructions.

-- ii.
-If the Applicant has multiple mass sensor technologies available, each mass sensor technology constitutes a different MSU which shall be subject to typeapproval (i.e. new mass sensor technologies cannot be introduced without resubmitting for type-approval). - A.5.2 An MSU may share componentry or functionality with another MSU on a vehicle.
+- i.
+The definition of where MSU cabling starts and ends is primarily semantic, as it exists to ensure cabling is recognised as being part of the MSU so that it undergoes appropriate environmental testing.
+In practice the OBM system functional performance will be assessed with all cabling and connections installed in accordance with the applicant's instructions. - ii.
+If the applicant has multiple mass sensor technologies available, each mass sensor technology constitutes a different MSU which shall be subject to type-approval (i.e. new mass sensor technologies cannot be introduced without resubmitting for type-approval).

-Note: For instance refer to A.5.1 b or c.

-- A.5.3 An MSU shall be robustly connected to the vehicle for which it, the MSU, is required to measure the mass of an axle group. - A.5.4 An MSU installed on an axle group that has a lift axle shall be able to determine the position of the lift axle (i.e. raised or lowered).
+- A.5.2 An MSU may share componentry or functionality with another MSU on a vehicle. - Note: For instance, see A.5.1b or c. - A.5.3 An MSU shall be robustly connected to the vehicle for which it, the MSU, is required to measure the mass of an axle group. - A.5.4 An MSU installed on an axle group that has a lift axle shall be able to determine the position of the lift axle (i.e. raised or lowered).